breadthe/sd-buddy/README.md

 I'll tackle these in whatever order I feel is a priority for how I use Stable Diffusion.

-* Configurable script parameters in addition to prompt and steps, including output folder.
 * A gallery of generated images.
+* Light/dark mode.
+* UI improvements including a Help section.
+* Configurable output folder.
 * Embed the metadata in the generated image, optionally.
+A similar thing can be done by saving the generation parameters to a text file with the same name as the image.
+Follow the changes in my [txt2img.py gist](https://gist.github.com/breadthe/e0fda9f766c691a2cf4533f1da65560e).
 * **Qualifiers**.
 You know, those image quality attributes that we like to tack on at the end (Ultra detailed, ultra realistic, photorealism, 8k, octane render, bla bla).
 I want to make them configurable separately from the **prompt** so that you can focus on the description, then just add previously saved qualifiers with a click.
-* Light/dark mode.
-* UI improvements including a Help section.
+* Support `img2img.py` as in `python scripts/img2img.py --prompt "a red juicy apple floating in outer space, like a planet" --init-img apple-input.jpg --strength 0.8 --skip_grid --n_samples 1`.

 In addition, I need to sort out various small details around developing with Tauri, such as global keyboard shortcuts for common actions such as quitting the app, enabling copy/paste in text boxes, and narrowing down the file/directory operations scope to the settings folder.